rayshader/cp2077-red-memorydump/README.md

 ![screenshot of tool](https://github.com/rayshader/cp2077-red-memorydump/blob/master/demo.png)

 ## Features
-- track an `IScriptable`, an `ISerializable` or a raw address as a target.
+- track an `ISerializable` or a raw address as a target.
 - dump memory of target with the `Capture` button (aka a frame).
 - navigate between frames.
 - view memory of a frame as bytes in hexadecimal form.